dansmaculotte/mondialrelay-php/ReadMe.md

-# Colissimo Web Sercices PHP SDK
+# Mondial Relay Web Sercices PHP SDK

 This library aims to facilitate the usage of Mondial Relay Web Services